-The A60 bulb in the UK (A19 in the US) is the older, larger bulb.
+The A19 bulb in the UK (A60 in the UK) is an older, larger bulb.
 It comes as a colour changing option only (16 million colours and 2500K to 9000K temperatures).
 Its advantage is greater brightness, with a power draw of 11W and 1100 lumens (roughly equivalent to a 75W bulb).

 Lifx LED strips

 For mood lighting, Lifx has the Z Starter Kit LED strip ($89.99), an expandable strip of LED lights.
 You can stick this under cupboards, on kitchen counters or pretty much wherever you want to create an array of lights around a room.